ctkremer/P_repens/README.txt

 `HapMap.hmc.txt` - number of reads on which each allele call is based

+`high_outs.csv` - allele data for all individuals and high outlier loci

 `loci_20_v2.csv` - allele data for all individuals and loci (those which passed QC)

 `marker_fst_table.csv` - Table of each loci/marker, indicating its Fst and outlier category